acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 The project started from an existing Flask application that used a traditional application-managed authentication flow based on user credentials and browser sessions.
 The objective was to introduce Single Sign-On capabilities through SAML authentication while respecting the constraints of the existing project, avoiding large-scale architectural changes that were not feasible within the project scope.

 I began by analyzing the existing codebase, development environment, and authentication flow, then evaluated different approaches for implementing SAML authentication, including external SAML middleware/software solutions and direct integration through Python libraries.
-After comparing the available alternatives, I chose a Python-based approach and designed and implemented a Service Provider using PySAML2.
-PySAML2, a Python library for implementing SAML Service Providers and Identity Providers.
+After comparing the available alternatives, I chose a Python-based approach and designed and implemented a Service Provider using PySAML2, a Python library providing SAML Service Provider functionality.

 During development, I identified limitations in the library's default state management when used in the Exerplaza environment, particularly regarding the persistence of authentication state across application workers.
 To address these issues, I extended the implementation with a database-backed SAML request tracking system responsible for maintaining authentication state, validating requests, and preventing replay attacks.